 Virtually every modern organization uses some equipment, machinery, or systems for daily activities.
 For instance, a common and crucial system in most organizations is an HVAC system.
-Many use heavy machinery such as lathe machines, industrial centrifuges, and conveyor belts.
+Many use heavy machinery such as precision lathes, industrial centrifuges, and conveyor belts.
 The point is that there’s equipment involvement in most organizations.
 And, when there’s equipment use, reducing machine downtime becomes a priority.
 Even regular business offices require maintenance as a breakdown could lead to bottlenecks, disruptions, accidents, premature equipment replacements, and losses.
 As such, maintenance managers are in charge of preventing all of this.

 However, only hiring maintenance managers aren’t enough.
 The practices they implement are crucial for effective equipment maintenance and reducing downtime.
 For starters, while 88% of manufacturing firms are using the more modern and useful preventive maintenance approach.
 Whereas, others are still using reactive maintenance, which adds more equipment downtime.
 While also causing disruptions, and increasing costs.
 If you don’t schedule maintenance tasks for your equipment, your equipment will do it for you.

 That being said, let’s take a look at the best practices maintenance managers are implementing for reducing machine downtime at their facilities.

 One of the first and foremost practices for reducing machine downtime is to take it from experts.
 Who is better than the one who built the equipment?
 Any machinery comes with manuals.
 However, heavy or industrial equipment, comes with a handful of documents like manuals, guidelines, warranty information, etc. These are treasures that can boost maintenance management.
 They help keep the equipment in good shape for maintenance managers.
 These manuals contain technical information, installation guidelines, maintenance instructions, and capacity constraints.
 Additionally, they include information about spare parts, diagrams of correct use cases, and so much more.